adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 ---------------------
 (>=) Minimum distance.

-All the bonds with the distance between atom 1 and atom 2 lower than minimum distance are excluded from the model.
+All the bonds with the distance between atom 1 and atom 2 lower than minimum distance are excluded from the Hamiltonian.

 .. code-block:: text

-    default : None
+    optional
+    type: float

+.. versionadded:: 0.8.0

 .. _rad-plot-tb2j-magnons_save-txt:

 -st, --save-txt
 ---------------
 Whether to save data to .txt file.

-Two files appears:
-"output-name.txt" and "output-name_info.txt".
+Two files appears: "output-name.txt" and "output-name_info.txt".
 First one contains raw data of the graph, second one contains information about the parameters.

 .. code-block:: text

-    default : False
+    default: False
+    type: bool

 .. _rad-plot-tb2j-magnons_interactive: